 Alishan (Meishan) Gaoshan Wulong Cha (Alishan (Meishan District) High Mountain Oolong Tea)

-This Alishan by Lin Zhao-Huang is grown in the Meishan (Plum Mountain) District of Chaiyi County.
+This Alishan by Li Guo Dao is grown in the Meishan (Plum Mountain) District of Chaiyi County.
 This is the area where gaoshan gardens were first established in Taiwan.
-Its great price point makes it good choice as an everyday drinker or for those just learning about gaoshan (high mountain) tea.
-It has balanced acidity and noticeable length.
+It differs from our other Alishan (Meishan District) tea in that the leaf has been given a slightly heavier roasting.
+It is more complex and nuanced than its lighter brother.
+It too has balanced acidity and noticeable length.
 The tea liquor is clear and bright.
-The tea has a very fragrant nose and a bright finish.
-The tea has a very light roast.
+The tea has a very fragrant and complex nose and a bright finish.

 Cultivar: Qing Xin Oolong